(Click to enlarge image)

 Global competence implies the ability to interact positively and effectively with anyone in the world.
-The Global Competence Model™ represents the specific combination of knowledge, skills, and attitudes necessary for global competence.
+The Global Competence Model™ represents the specific combination of cultural knowledge, interpersonal skills, and attitudes necessary for global competence.

 Worldwide Consensus Definition: